caretpro/evaluation/README.md

 # CARET

-CARET is a conversational assistant for Java software development, which implements an architecture open, accountable, and trustworthy.
-CARET is a plugin for the Eclipse IDE that supports code completion, documentation, code optimisation, error fixing and unit testing.
-This tool supports different LLM technologies, which can be added through an extension point, and allows the user to add new tasks and validators.
+[CARET](https://caretpro.github.io/) is a conversational assistant for Java software development, which implements an architecture open, accountable, and trustworthy.
+This tool is a plugin for the Eclipse IDE that supports code completion, documentation, code optimisation, error fixing and unit testing.
+It supports different LLM technologies, which can be added through an extension point, and also allows the user to add new tasks and validators.

 ## CARET Experiment: Code Completion